Anup8777/AutonomousReferee/README.md

 ## How to get a smooth start?

 - It is recommended to not start from the scratch.
-- It is highly recommended to get in touch with the Tech United team and use the Tech United repository in case of using TURTLES. <br />
+- It is highly recommended to get in touch with the Tech United team and use the Tech United repository in case of using TURTLEs. <br />
   Some of the people that you can get in touch with:<br />
   Tech United Website: https://www.techunited.nl/en/<br />
   Tech United (Techunited@tue.nl)<br />